 Arriving on the train from Burgundy, we entered a part of France that was unfamiliar to us, and that was not even part of France until 1860 – the duchy of Savoy.

 The land that is now the two departments of Savoie and Haute-Savoie was ceded to France by its former ruler, the king of Sardinia, in exchange for France’s help in the struggle to expel the Austrians from Italy and allow the formation of a unified Italian state.

 There was a slightly Swiss feel about the countryside that we passed through – steep meadows, compact villages, herds of contented cows.

-We followed the river closely all the way from Seyssel to Yenne, and even beyond, sometimes on muddy little tracks beside the water and at other times high above it in thick forest, or amongst the pampered vines of the Côtes du Rhône.
+We followed the river all the way from Seyssel to Yenne, and even beyond, sometimes on muddy little tracks beside the water and at other times high above in thick forest, or amongst the pampered vines of the Côtes du Rhône.

 As to material comforts, we did very well.
 We camped every night (only once in squalor) and had a splendid restaurant meal and a fine French breakfast every day.

 Day 12: Chanaz to Yenne